RESISTANCE ©2014 J.D. DANIELS

 You will see the node admittance matrix in action in 123 when we analyze the VCVS active filter for Quiz 2.

-will be the Wheatstone bridge.
-For example, here's a Wheatstone bridge from
+network in EN123 will be the Wheatstone bridge.
+For example, here's a Wheatstone

-Of course you could make an unbalanced bridge simply by using 5% tolerance resistors from the drawers in the lab; the strain gauge resistors are basically $10 precision resistors that are guaranteed to be within 0.1% of (say) 120Ω in their "un-strained" state.
+If you use 5% tolerance resistors from the drawers in the lab to make a Wheatstone bridge it will certainly be unbalanced.
+Strain gauge resistors are basically $10 precision resistor sets that are guaranteed to be within 0.1% of (say) 120Ω in their "un-strained" state.

 If we abbreviate the 4 resistors in the circuit above as RTT, RBL, RTL and